piyushpachare-work/Chat-bot-App-version-5/docs/auth-architecture.md

 ## Overview

-This document describes the authentication architecture for Version 5 Chatbot App, including PKCE flow, token exchange, session management, and backend-to-Copilot service integration.
+This document describes the authentication architecture for Version 5 Chatbot App, including PKCE flow, token exchange, session management, backend-to-Copilot service integration, and how request identifiers flow through the stack for traceable logging.

 ## Authentication Flow